4C-multiphysics/website/README.md

 > Note: You might want to do a quick internet search for more details on `jekyll`, in case that these instructions are not sufficient.

-Since this website represents BACI publically, merging of MRs (i.e. actually publishing changes) always requires another set of eyes.
+Since this website represents 4C publically, merging of MRs (i.e. actually publishing changes) always requires another set of eyes.
 Hence, every MR requires approval by `CODEOWNERS`.
 Only @baci/baci_maintainer can approve and merge MRs.